During winter, leaks in windows, doors and other openings let cold air in while letting warm air from your heater out of the house.

 Studies have shown that awnings, including retractable awnings, conservatory awnings, and folding arm awnings, as well as blinds do a great job of insulating buildings in winter.
 They have proven to be useful for cutting heat loss in the wintertime.

 But it’s worth noting that you still need to draught-proof (put weather sealing) your home to keep them air-tight and reduce any escape of warm air if you want your awnings or blinds to help you realize any significant savings in heating bills.
-Nonetheless, there’s no denying the benefits of awnings for
+Nonetheless, there’s no denying the benefits of awnings for winter home insulation.

 If you have ever stood by a window with no covering whatsoever on a cold day, then you know that cold air tends to seep in through little cracks.
 Well-installed awnings and blinds can prevent that from happening.